 The Hull Picture

-There is limited recent information available in relation to the size of the local LGBTQ+ communities, although there is some limited information from Hull’s 2011 and 2019 adult Health and Wellbeing Surveys.
+Before the census of 2021, there was limited recent information available in relation to the size of the local LGBTQ+ communities, although there was a limited amount from Hull’s 2011 and 2019 adult Health and Wellbeing Surveys .

 In the 2011 survey, of the 13,029 survey responders who answered the question, 12,143 (93.2%) stated they were straight/heterosexual, 113 (0.9%) bisexual, 65 (0.5%) lesbian / gay women, 116 (0.9%) gay man, and 19 (0.1%) transgender, and a further 192 (1.5%) stated they would rather not say and 381 (2.9%) stated that their sexuality was none of these.